LikaloLLC/tourguide.js/README.md

 * `src`: if you want to load the tour from a remote URL you may specify it here; default is null

+* `preloadimages`: if you want to preload images, you may set this attribute to true; default is false

 * `request`: if you want to load the tour from a remote URL you may provide request headers here

 * `onStart`: callback function triggered when the tour starts